hsvu/Notes/COMP3131-Notes/src/Lecture_01/Lecture_01.md

 Work on the assignments should be consistent in leu of regular labs.
 There are 5 and the first is due in week 3 before the first tutorial.
 Start working on it in week 1./Set aside a regular amount of time maybe 4-10 hours a week to consistently work on the next assignment.

+> Future zain comment: The assignments get progressively harder, the first 3 you can do in a day or so but the last 2 you should give at least 4-5 days.

 # Compiler overview
 #### What is a compiler
 ---
 It is just a program to take in code and produce Machine code / other representation of code usually at a lower level of abstraction.
 In doing this the compiler will output errors and warnings to the user.

-This is because as well as just compiling down a language a compiler must be able to reocgnise what a legal program is and ensure that it only produces legal programs.
+This is because as well as just compiling down a language a compiler must be able to recognise what a legal program is and ensure that it only produces legal programs.

 It may generate a program that does not have the expected behavior but it should not produce code that can not run.

 Although not always true a compiler should strive to generate optimal and efficient code wherever possible.